ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 | ---------- | ------ |
 ```

-#### Fuzz (12)
+#### Brutally Dishonest (12)
-You grow fur all across your body.
-If you already have fur your fur grows
-thicker.
+When you attempt to commend someone you instead harshly insult them.

-#### Poorly Mannered Hyperocula (13)
+#### Snake Hands (13)
-You grow one or more eyes on your forhead, the eyes stare unblinking at the
-nearest creature you area aware of and never shut, even when you sleep.
+Your arms become venomous snakes.
+You retain control of your arms.

-#### Hair Tentacles (14)
+#### Mouth Tentacles (14)
-Your hair turns into tentacles.
-If you do not have hair you grow the tentacles
-where you would have hair.
+Your mouth migrates to the bottom of your head and tentacles grow around it.
+Your speech is slurred by the tentacles and you are barely comprehensible.

 #### Big Eyes (15)
 Your eyes grow freakishly large.
 You have advantage on sight based perception